yashbeer/slack-tasks-app/docs/setup.md

 1. Copy `.env.sample` to `.env`
 2. Open your apps configuration page from [this list](https://api.slack.com/apps), click *OAuth & Permissions* in the left hand menu, then copy the *Bot User OAuth Token* into your `.env` file under `SLACK_BOT_TOKEN`
 3. Click *Basic Information* from the left hand menu and follow the steps in the *App-Level Tokens* section to create an app-level token with the `connections:write` scope.
 Copy that token into your `.env` as `SLACK_APP_TOKEN`.
-4. For the `DB_URI` value, you should enter the URI of the database system you plan to store tasks in.
-In the `.env.sample` file, we assume you're using [SQLite](https://www.sqlite.org/index.html), but you can use any system supported by [Sequelize](https://sequelize.org/)
+4. For the `MONGODB_URL` value, you should enter the URL of the MongoDB database to store tasks in.

 **Install dependencies**

 `npm install`

-*NOTE*: By default, Tasks App installs `sqlite3`, but as mentioned above, you can use any system supported by [Sequelize](https://sequelize.org/), just `npm install` the relevant package, e.g. `npm install mysql2`

-**Run database migrations**
-`npx sequelize-cli db:migrate`

 **Run Bolt Server**